-The "going concern" basis has been adopted in the preparation of the consolidated financial statements.
+The "going concern" basis has been adopted in the preparation Chairperson of Counci of the consolidated financial statements.
 Based on forecasts and available cash resources, the Council has no reason to believe that the University will not be a "going concern" in the foreseeable future.

-The consolidated financial statements have been audited by the independent audit firm, PricewaterhouseCoopers Inc, which was given unrestricted access to all financial records and related data, including minutes of meetings of the Council and all its committees.
+The consolidated financial statements have been audited by the Vice-Chancellor independent audit firm, PricewaterhouseCoopers Inc, which was given unrestricted access to all financial records and related data, given unrestricted access to all financial records and related data, including minutes of meetings of the Council and all its committees.